The Best Face Wash for Every Skin Type and Concern, According to Dermatologists

 As a sensitive skin girl myself, I can confirm that finding a cleanser to actively calm my complexion is a game changer.
 “Sensitive skin is more vulnerable to external irritants or allergens, such as dyes or fragrances, resulting in inflamed and itchy skin,” says Dr. Rambhia.
 You might experience stinging or burning frequently, which is precisely why looking for non-irritating cleansers is ideal.
 Avoid fragrances, dyes, and intense exfoliating acids.

-The Best Face Wash for Oily Skin
+What Is the Best Face Wash for Oily Skin?

 Oily skin produces more oil, making your skin look greasy or shiny.
 “People with oily skin tend to be more susceptible to the appearance of large pores, acne breakouts, and blackheads and whiteheads, too,” says Dr. Rambhia.
 The plus side: “Those with oily skin tend to have fewer wrinkles.”
 Foaming and gel cleansers are ideal for oily skin types as they can effectively dissolve excess oil that can clog pores and lead to breakouts.
 You may also want to consider chemical exfoliant ingredients like salicylic acid or glycolic acid.